REGISTRATION

 FREE; advance registration required.

-Our 2025 kayaking series begins with a beginner's lake-based paddling skills class.
-Get dry-land instruction on basic kayaking techniques from an experienced instructor and then hit the water to practice and expand upon these skills.
-Boaters must be 16 years or older and able to hold breathe under water while wearing a properly fitted life jacket, independently turn from a face down to a face-up position keeping head above water, effectively communicate with the instructor and other participants, and manage all mobility and personal care independently or with the assistance of a companion.
+Boaters must be at least 16 years old and be able to hold breath under water while wearing a properly fitted life jacket, independently turn from a face down to a face-up position keeping head above water, effectively communicate with the instructor and other participants, and manage all mobility and personal care independently or with the assistance of a companion.

 Saturday, May 31; 10:00 a.m. - 12:00 p.m.